WWF dynamic environmental impact infographics

 The animations help to tell the story of the building to visitors in the reception area, and help to drive behaviour change among the staff, who can see the effect of their energy-saving decisions.

 The Living Planet Centre has a Trend Building Management System installed, with monitoring outstations providing data from each part of the building.
-This data includes electricity use, PV solar generation, mains water use, and volume of harvested and recycled water.
+This data includes electricity use, PV solar energy generation, mains water use, and volume of harvested and recycled water.

 We used a RESTful API to interrogate the Trend outstations every 15 minutes, parsing the returned XML into the format we needed for the various visualisations.
 Further calculations were needed to generate the averages and running totals required for some of the charts and animations.